 As previously announced, salmon fishing is closed.
 Fish wheels and gillnets larger than 4-inch are not allowed.
-Gillnets of 4-inch or smaller mesh may be used to target nonsalmon and are restricted to 60-feet or less in length and must be operated as a set net.
-Nets should be set near shore.
+Gillnets of 4-inch or smaller mesh may be used to target nonsalmon and are restricted to 60-feet or less in length.